Rebec: In popular culture

 Hugh Rebeck is a minor character in William Shakespeare's Romeo and Juliet, one of the musicians called by Peter in an oft-cut scene.
 Presumably, he is named for the instrument that he plays.

 In a scene in Don Quixote, a goatherd entertains Don Quixote and Sancho Panza by playing a rebec and singing a love song.

 A rebec featured prominently in one of Ellis Peters' (12th century) Brother Cadfael stories: Liliwin, the title character of The Sanctuary Sparrow, earned his living by playing that instrument.
 His rebec was damaged by a mob that accused him of murder, but one of the monks repaired it and returned to him at the end of the story.

+In Charles-Valentin Alkan's Concerto for Solo Piano (Op.
+39 No. 8-10), "Quasi-ribeche" is a unique performance marking that appears early in the third movement (Allegretto alla barbaresca) and references the sound of the rebec and appears in a "Tutti" section, where the soloist emulates the sound of an orchestra in a piano.